pantheon-systems/documentation/source/content/guides/launch/09-next-steps.md

 ## Load and Performance Test

-[Load and Performance Tests](/load-and-performance-testing/) can help expose and identify potential performance killers.
+[Load and Performance Tests](/load-and-performance-testing/) can help expose and identify potential performance issues.
 These tests provide insight for how a site will perform during peak traffic spikes.

 ## Secure Development on Pantheon